10 Frugal Habits That Can Save You Over $500 a Month

 Host Yard Sales

-Move furniture and household items fast with a weekend sale.
+Move furniture and household items fast with a weekend sale or a simple “porch pick-up” post in a local group.

 Leverage Referrals and Sign-Up Bonuses